NKdeveloper/AI-Theory-and-Practice/README.md

 # AI-Theory-and-Practice
-List of Projects from the AI Theory and Practice Class
+List of Projects from the AI Theory and Practice Class in high school